Azure-Samples/azure-spring-boot-samples/appconfiguration/azure-spring-cloud-starter-appconfiguration-config/azure-spring-cloud-starter-appconfiguration-config-sample/README.md

 - java
 products:
 - azure-app-configuration
-name: Refreshing configuration properties from App Configuration in Spring Boot application
+name: Refreshing Configuration Properties From App Configuration in Spring Boot Application
 description: This sample demonstrates how to refresh configuration properties from App Configuration in Spring Boot application.
 ---

-# Azure App Configuration Refresh Sample
+# Refreshing Configuration Properties From App Configuration in Spring Boot Application

 ## Prerequisite